 So, what can you do to ensure you’re providing high-quality customer service?

 When it comes to communicating with the customer, be clear and concise.
 Explain exactly what work will need to be completed, be honest about the duration of the project and the cost.
 No one wants to be surprised with extra charges – which can lead to negative feelings between you and the customer.
-Negative feelings can quickly turn into a negative review and this could harm future business.
+Negative emotions can quickly turn into a negative review, which could harm future business.

-It’s important that you arrive at the site on-time and look presentable.
-For homeowners, turning up to their home in dirty clothing isn’t going to fill them with confidence.
+You must arrive at the site on time and look presentable.
+For homeowners, turning up to their homes in dirty clothing isn’t going to fill them with confidence.
 Poor presentation could suggest poor work.
 Although not necessary, a lot of tradespeople opt to wear branded workwear.
 While looking professional, branded workwear is another way of promoting a business.
-Ultimatly, as long as you keep yourself and your van clean and tidy, you’re onto a winner.
+Ultimately, as long as you keep yourself and your van clean and tidy, you’re onto a winner.

 Before you start work, customers are likely to ask questions.
 It’s up to you to be ready and willing to answer them.

-Going through the work you’ll be doing will help the customer understand the process and feel more involved in the project.
-At the end of the day you’re the professional, but if you’re working in their property, they’ll want to know what’s going on.
+Going through your work plan will help the customer understand the process and feel more involved in the project.
+Of course, you’re the professional, but if you’re working on their property, they’ll want to know what’s going on.

 As well as being good at your job, you want to make a good personal impression.
 Being friendly and cheerful will not only make the customer feel more comfortable, but it will leave a lasting impression.
 If you’re memorable for a good reason, you’re likely to see repeat business and recommendations coming your way.

 No matter how awesome you think your product is, or how talented you think your team is, what your customers are most likely to remember is the direct contact they have with your company. – (Source: FreshDesk)